Courses repeated under this policy may not be eligible for financial aid. For more information, contact Financial Aid at (970) 351-2502.

 - The most recent letter grade (A-F) attained for a course repeated under grade replacement will count toward the cumulative GPA, even if the most recent grade is lower than the grade being replaced.

-- If you apply for grade replacement and receive a grade of "W" or "UW" in the second attempt of a course, that attempt does not count as the grade replacement opportunity and the original grade will stand.
+- If a student applies for grade replacement and receives a mark of “W” or “UW” in the second attempt of a course, the attempt does not count as the grade replacement opportunity and the original grade will stand.